-#7 Updated by Rhenriques Henriques almost 6 years ago
+#7 Updated by Rhenriques Henriques over 9 years ago

 I've installed QGIS 2.3, compiled by Larry Shaffer.
 Somehow, it can use the SAGA and ORFEO modules from the stable QGIS (same path in processing module maybe).
 Apparently, the 2.3 version does not show the same problem.
 We also have to deactivate and activate again a module, from the processing options, for getting all modules to work (probably a new bug).
 However, the error in the top of this message does not show up, at least until now.